-Ben Wheatley proves once again that he is an awful director who has gotten a lot more attention than he deserved
+With this colossal disaster, Ben Wheatley proves again that he is a terrible director who has gotten a lot more attention than he deserved

 Directed by Ben Wheatley.
 Written by Amy Jump.
 Starring Tom Hiddleston, Jeremy Irons, Sienna Miller, Luke Evans, Elisabeth Moss, James Purefoy, Keeley Hawes, Augustus Prew and Peter Ferdinando.